etinaude/etinaude/README.md

 ## 🎓 Study
-I'm currently studying BAdvSci(hons) in Computer Science and BDes focusing on UX and product design at the University of Auckland.
-My hounors project is working on Additive Manufaturing.
+I'm currently studying BAdvSci(Hons) in Computer Science and BDes, focusing on UX and product design at the University of Auckland.
+My honours project is working on Additive Manufacturing.

 <div style="diplay:flex">